4 Benefits of expense management in the cloud

 2. Save time and speed up the entire expense process

 A clear benefit of replacing the tedious, error-strewn and slow process of collecting and approving piles of paper receipts is a huge time saver.
 Expense receipts can be snapped and submitted on the go, instead of waiting to be logged and submitted later.
+The GIF below showcases how simple it is to capture expenses on the go:

 For the approver, an email alert acts as a trigger to review expense reports in the system – made easier by visual indicators of anything suspect.